-In the same way, next, we perform the CC calculations associated with set (B) of Table~\ref{parameters_17ne} which is considered the additional coupling of the potentials of nuclear parts for inelastic and the $\frac{5}{2}^{-}$ state and $\frac{3}{2}^{-}$ state for the breakup interaction.
-The theoretical $P_{\textrm{el}}$ ratio and angular distribution of the breakup cross-section are plotted as the solid black line in Fig.~{\ref{cc_cal}}.
-As shown in Fig.~{\ref{cc_cal}} (b), however, it can be seen that the change in the theoretical $P_{\textrm{el}}$ ratios is also insignificant because there is almost no change in breakup cross-section in this calculation compared to the calculation of set (A).
-This shows that the contribution of two low-lying states discussed above to breakup reaction, and additional channels as higher continuum states or transfer are need to describe for breakup cross section.
-In our OM calculations, so, we inserted a differential form of Woos-Saxon potential corresponding to the contributions of the nuclear part of the breakup reaction to consider additional states.
+Next, we perform the CC calculations using set (B) of Table~\ref{parameters_17ne} which considers the additional coupling of the nuclear components for the inelastic channel and the $\frac{5}{2}^{-}$ and $\frac{3}{2}^{-}$ states for the breakup interaction.
+The theoretical $P_{\textrm{el}}$ ratio and angular distribution of the breakup cross section are plotted as a solid black line in Fig.~{\ref{cc_cal}}.
+However, the figure shows that the change in the theoretical $P_{\textrm{el}}$ ratios is also insignificant because there is almost no change in the breakup cross section, similar to the calculation of set (A).
+This means that, aside from the two low-lying states discussed above, additional channels, such as higher continuum states or transfers, are necessary to describe the breakup cross section.
+Therefore, in our OM calculations, we inserted a differential form of the Woos-Saxon potential, corresponding to the contribution of the nuclear component of the breakup reaction, to consider the additional channels.

-In the CC formalism, since it is difficult to consider all contributed channels to breakup reaction, we will simply adjust the nuclear deformation length mentioned above to see how the theoretical $P_{\textrm{el}}$ ratios and angular distribution of the breakup cross-section change for testing the contribution of channels related to nuclear interaction.
-The contribution of Coulomb interactions are presented around 40 degree, and show similar results with CC analysis of Ref.~\cite{ovej23}.
+In the CC formalism, considering all channels contributing to the breakup reaction can be challenging.
+Thus, we simply adjust the nuclear deformation length mentioned above to determine how the theoretical $P_{\textrm{el}}$ ratios and angular distribution of the breakup cross section change, thereby testing the contribution of channels related to nuclear interaction.
+The contributions of the Coulomb interactions are presented at approximately 40$^{\circ}$ and show results similar to those of the CC analysis in Ref.~\cite{ovej23}.

-For simplicity, the theoretical $P_{\textrm{el}}$ ratios and angular distribution of the breakup cross-section were examined by changing the nuclear deformation strength from two to four times.
-The results are plotted as the dotted magenta, short-dashed green, and short-dotted violet lines in Fig.~\ref{cc_cal}.
-From this figure, it can be seen that as the nuclear deformation strength increases, the breakup reaction cross-section increases and gradually approaches the experimental data.
-This implies that the channels related to nuclear interaction, which are not concerned in this calculation, are important role to reproduce experimental data of $P_{\textrm{el}}$ ratios and angular distribution of the breakup cross-section.
+Furthermore, the results were examined by changing the nuclear deformation length two to four times.
+The results are plotted as dotted magenta, short-dashed green, and short-dotted violet lines in Fig. ~\ref{cc_cal}.
+As the nuclear deformation strength increases, the breakup reaction cross section increases and gradually approaches that of the experimental data.
+This implies that the channels related to nuclear interaction are crucial in reproducing the experimental data of $P_{\textrm{el}}$ ratios and angular distribution of the breakup cross section.